International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Uday Kamath and Dr. Arun CR.
+Dr. Uday Kamath, Dr. Arun CR.
 Comparative evaluation of Microleakage of class ii composite restoration by using 6th 7th and 8TH generation dentin bonding agents: An in vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(1): 147-150.
+Int J Appl Dent Sci 2019;5(1):147-150.